On the Hybrid Nature of ABPMS Process Frames and its Implications on Automated Process Discovery: Procedural Behaviors Under the Open-World Assumption

 \subsubsection{Additional Constraint Templates}

-A complete list of the \declare templates used in this paper, for detecting common procedural behaviors, is given in \cref{tab:constraint_cardinalities}.
-In addition to the ones already discussed, we use two conjunctions of templates, include one ternary template (i.e., a constraint involving three activities) from the literature, and introduce one novel ternary constraint.
+\cref{tab:constraint_cardinalities} gives an overview of all \declare constraints used in this paper for detecting common procedural behaviors.
+In addition to the ones already discussed, we use two conjunctions of constraints, one ternary constraint (i.e., a constraint involving three activities) from literature, and one novel ternary constraint.